hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_mudchanatongsuk.rst

 Introduction
 ############

-In the paper corresponding to this module, the authors implement a stochastic control based approach to the problem of pairs trading.
+In the paper corresponding to this module, the authors implement a stochastic control-based approach to the problem of pairs trading.
 The paper models the log-relationship between a pair of stock prices as an Ornstein-Uhlenbeck process and use this to formulate a portfolio optimization based stochastic control problem.
-This problem is constructed in such a way that one may either trade based on the spread (by buying and selling equal amounts of the stocks in the pair) or place money in a risk free asset.
+This problem is constructed in such a way that one may either trade based on the spread (by buying and selling equal amounts of the stocks in the pair) or place money in a risk-free asset.
 Then the optimal solution to this control problem is obtained in closed form via the corresponding Hamilton-Jacobi-Bellman equation under a power utility on terminal wealth.

 Modelling